engr101staff/engr101matlab/_sources/data_visualization/main.rst

 .. shortanswer:: ch09_04_ex_surface_and_mesh_plots_01

   Copy the starter code below into Matlab and complete the missing portions (indicated by the % TODO comments) so that the code produces the graph shown below.
-Paste your finished code into the box.
 (Please note that you do not need to figure out the math "equation" that produces the 3D graph - this is already given in the starter code.
 You just need to do the meshgrid and plotting portions.

   .. code-block:: matlab